 Can guns be banned on private property?

-Private property owners such as restaurants and businesses can still prohibit the carry of firearms on the property if they choose.
+Private property owners such as restaurants and businesses can still prohibit the carrying of firearms on the property if they choose.

 If property owners want to ban guns, they must give proper "notice" to people at the property.
 This notice can be given orally (by speaking to visitors) or by using written communication.
 If property owners use written communication, they must follow specific instructions that are set out in the law.